denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. emily.$.jar and emily.
 G. emily.$.jar and emily..

+**Any version information at the end of the JAR filename is removed, making options A and B correct.
+Underscores (_) are turned into dots (.), making options C and D incorrect.
+Other special characters like a dollar sign ($) are also turned into dots.
+However, adjacent dots are merged, and leading/trailing dots are removed.
+Therefore, option E is correct**

 ---

 8. Which of the following statements are true?
 (Choose all that apply.)